fholger/crysis_vrmod/Game/Manual/03_Weapons.md

 *Note*: if the left hand is set as the weapon hand, the player arms will be hidden while holding the weapons.
 The models and animations are unfortunately not compatible with left-handed mode.

 ## Switching weapons
-To switch to your next weapon, bring your weapon hand over your shoulder and squeeze grip.
-Press grip multiple times while over your shoulder to cycle through your available weapons.
+You have three different weapon slots on your body.
+Pistols and fists are stored in your hip slot, your standard weapons are stored over your shoulders, and explosives can be accessed on your chest or behind your back.
+To switch weapons, bring your weapon hand to the relevant slot location and squeeze grip to cycle through the weapons of that category.

 ## Dropping weapons
 To drop the weapon you are holding, hold down the right thumbstick/trackpad to bring up the suit menu.
 Then, while the menu is still open, press your left A/X button to drop the weapon.